TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/SetDateTime/Readme.md

 The script used to **display** the date-time only is the first picture below - two date time formats are shown.
 The script used to **set** the system date-time is the second picture below.

 The two display-only scripts are also listed below, followed by the set date-time script.
-This can be tested by running star ct star, which displays all four system times (Time, alarm, power and macro).
+This can be tested by running \*ct\*, which displays all four system times (Time, alarm, power and macro).

 <p align="left">
 <img src="images/SetDateTime1.png" height="180" />